timeplus-io/docs/docs/enterprise-v2.5.md

 #### Known issues {#known_issue_2_5_9}
 1. If you have deployed one of the [2.4.x releases](/enterprise-v2.4), you can reuse the data and configuration directly.
 However, if your current deployment is [2.3](/enterprise-v2.3) or earlier, you cannot upgrade directly.
 Please have a clean installation of 2.5.x release, then use tools like [timeplus sync](/cli-sync) CLI or [Timeplus External Stream](/timeplus-external-stream) for migration.
+2. Pulsar external streams are only available in Linux bare metal builds and Linux-based Docker images.
+This type of external stream is not available in macOS bare metal builds.